anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 transliteration with XML.

 RDAP extension identifiers have no explicit structure, and are opaque insofar as no inner-meaning can be "seen" in them.
-This document restricts the syntax of RDAP extension identifiers from containing two consecutive "_" (underscore) characters, reserving their use for the future definition of structure (such as for a versioning scheme).
-That is, RDAP extensions MUST NOT define an identifier with two consecutive underscore characters ("__") unless explicitly adhering to an RFC describing such usage.

 RDAP extensions MUST NOT define an extension identifier that when prepended to an underscore character may collide with an existing